Perirobot space representation for HRI: measuring and designing collaborative workspace coverage by diverse sensors: Results

 \section{Results}

-To demonstrate our approach, we present three experiments (parameters in \tab{\ref{tab:params}} evaluated in a series of HRI scenes (shown in \fig{\ref{fig:use_cases}}).
+To demonstrate our approach, we present three experiments evaluated in a series of HRI scenes (shown in \fig{\ref{fig:use_cases}}).
 Although the presented scenes focus on HRI, the problem can be understood in general, as the robot's workspace can contain unforeseen objects that could harm the robot or be damaged by the robot.
+In the first experiment, we simulate an RGB-D camera in three static scenes.
+The same static scenes are used in the second experiment as well, this time we simulate three different sensors---a pressure pad, a robot proximity cover, and an RGB-D camera.
+The third experiment is a simulation of a LIDAR sensor in the dynamic scene.
+The parameters of the sensors are in \tab{\ref{tab:params}}.